magento/merchdocs/src/sales/checkout-process.md

 1. The customer clicks **Place Purchase Order**.

-The purchase order will be placed.
+   The purchase order is placed.

 If the company has set up [Approval Rules]({% link customers/account-dashboard-approval-rules.md %}), the purchase order will go through the approval process.
 Otherwise, it will be processed immediately.